meorules/SecureAttendanceRegister/README.md

 3. Install Vue.js
 4. Install MongoDB on your machine (same process as outlined in ``Week 03 - Lab - NodeJS + Express + Mongoose``)

+NOTE: If any of the steps below fail, please find a list of all npm packages we have installed at the bottom of this README.<br />
+If a certain version is required, please find the required versions for our project in our ``package.json`` files.

 Suggested IDE: VSCode

 # Setup & Running the MongoDb.